DorianDepriester/MTEX2Gmsh/paper/paper.md

 The criterion used by the previous authors for defining the GBs, called weight in the context of graph theory, was speciffcally designed for cubic phases.
 The geometry was meshed using the Gmsh software [@Geuzaine:2009].

-This software provides a customisable and robust method for generating a 2D mesh based on EBSD with smooth and accurate definition of the GBs.
+The proposed software, named [`MTEX2Gmsh`](https://github.com/DorianDepriester/mtex2Gmsh), provides a customisable and robust method for generating a 2D mesh based on EBSD with smooth and accurate definition of the GBs.
 It is based on the MTEX toolbox for Matlab [@Bachmann:2011] and the Gmsh software.
 Figure 1 schematically illustrates the proposed algorithm.
 The program allows to mesh the volume with a couple of options, such as:

 * increasing element size with increasing distance from the grains boundaries;
 * element type (tetrahedron, wedge or brick elements);